-A century later, in autumn 1916, the artist Vanessa Bell, seeking a new rural retreat from Bloomsbury, was struck by ‘the extraordinary peace and beauty’ of a spot beyond Lewes, and by ‘the very warm, most lovely browns & warm greys and reds’ of the countryside, combined with ‘the chalk everywhere giving that odd kind of softness’.
+A century later, in autumn 1916, the artist Vanessa Bell, seeking a rural retreat from Bloomsbury, was struck by ‘the extraordinary peace and beauty’ of a spot beyond Lewes, and by ‘the very warm, most lovely browns & warm greys and reds’ of the countryside, combined with ‘the chalk everywhere giving that odd kind of softness’.

-The flowering artistic output that ensued emanated from Eric Gill’s arts and crafts guild at Ditchling; Roland Penrose and Lee Miller’s Surrealist farmhouse hub near Chiddingly; and from Eric Ravilious and John Piper’s regular sojourns at Furlongs cottage on the Downs, near Firle.
-And, of course, best known of all, from Charleston, the Bloomsbury ‘escape’ of Vanessa Bell, Duncan Grant, Roger Fry et al.
+The flowering artistic output that ensued emanated from Eric Gill’s Arts & Crafts guild at Ditchling; from Roland Penrose and Lee Miller’s Surrealist farmhouse hub near Chiddingly; from Eric Ravilious and John Piper’s regular sojourns at Furlongs cottage near Firle; and, best known of all, from Charleston, the Bloomsbury retreat of Vanessa Bell, Duncan Grant, Roger Fry et al.

-West Sussex.
-The Cass Sculpture Foundation, founded in 1992 by Wilfred and Jeannette Cass, shows in an open-air setting changing displays of work by modern and contemporary artists.
-West Dean Gardens includes the Dalí-inspired Artichoke House.
+Chichester.
+The tour starts from the Chichester Harbour Hotel at 2.45pm.
 Pallant House Gallery in Chichester holds one of the finest collections of modern British art in the country.
-A large part was bequeathed by the collector and architect Sandy Wilson (British Library), whose final project was the sensitive modernisation of this gallery in its Queen Anne building.
-Some free time to explore Chichester.
+A large part was bequeathed by the collector and architect Sandy Wilson (British Library), whose final project was the sensitive extension of this gallery beyond its Queen Anne core.
+Overnight in Chichester.

 East Sussex, Tudeley.
-Designed by Rick Mather, the refurbishment of Towner Gallery in Eastbourne opened in 2009.
+The striking refurbishment of Towner Gallery in Eastbourne by Rick Mather opened in 2009.
 Highlights of its permanent collection include work by Eric Ravilious, Christopher Wood, Alfred Wallis and Edward Burra.
 All Saints in the village of Tudeley is the only church in the world to have all its windows designed by Marc Chagall – nothing short of a revelation.
 The tour ends at Tonbridge Railway Station by 4.00pm.

 Price, per person

-Two sharing: £1,460.
-Single occupancy: £1,700.
+Price, per person.
+Two sharing: £1,960.
+Single occupancy: £2,305.